Whitle

 Whitle is a historic hamlet in Derbyshire.
 The Whitle area is now part of the town of New Mills, and lies between the centre of the town and the hamlet of Thornsett.

 The main approach to the hamlet is via an unadopted road from the south, connecting with Apple Tree Road.
 This continues north-east as a public bridleway and private driveway to Mellor Road.
 Public footpaths lead north-west and WSW across New Mills Golf Course, which is immediately west of the hamlet.

 History

 The placename is thought to derive simply from "white hill".
 At one point, Whitle was part of the Lordship of Longdendale.
 In 1713 the hamlet was included in the newly formed township of New Mills and to this day it remains within the town's boundaries.
-The Inclosure Act 1826 refers to, and maps, four distinct areas within Whitle: New Mills Lee, Whitle Bank, Shaw Marsh and Broadhurst Edge.
+The Whitle Inclosure Act 1826 (7 Geo.
+4. c.
+4 Pr.) refers to, and maps, four distinct areas within Whitle: New Mills Lee, Whitle Bank, Shaw Marsh and Broadhurst Edge.